Jason Dungjen: Career

 Dungjen's first skating partner was his sister, Susan Dungjen.
 Together, they won silver medals at the 1983 NHK Trophy, 1984 World Junior Championships, and 1984 Grand Prix International St. Gervais.
 After their partnership ended, he competed with Paula Visingardi and Karen Courtland.

 Dungjen began competing with Kyoko Ina in the 1991–92 season.
 They won the 1997 and 1998 U.S. Championships and placed fourth at the 1998 Winter Olympics.
 They withdrew from the 1998 World Championships after an accident during a practice session — while practicing a triple twist, Ina's arm hit Dungjen's forehead, fracturing the browbone above his right eye.
 Their partnership dissolved after the event and he retired from competition.
 Dungjen later skated with then-wife Yuka Sato on the Stars on Ice tour.

 Dungjen is a coach at the Detroit Skating Club in Bloomfield Hills, Michigan and an ISU Technical Specialist for the United States.
 Among others, he has coached Alissa Czisny, Jeremy Abbott, Valentina Marchei, and Adam Rippon.

 Personal life

-Dungjen is now married to Clara Rua.
+Dungjen is married to Clara Rua.